Here is a summary of my research activities.

 In my current interdisciplinary project, I explore the ways transnational autobiographies by black authors address different forms of black mobility in the Americas during the Age of Revolutions and its aftermath (1760-1860).
 During that time, different black-authored narrative text genres emerged in the region.
 Among them are four major types of black autobiography: slave narratives, Indian captivity narratives, spiritual autobiographies, and memoirs-as-travelogues.
 In these, different forms of (im-)mobility played a defining role in shaping black identities and experiences.
 Drawing on the approaches of Inter-American Studies, Black Atlantic Studies, Mobility, and Autobiography Studies, my project closes a gap in the scholarship of the Americas and the Atlantic World.

-For more information, check out my project website: BIMAAR
+For more information, check out the project website: BIMAAR

 COMPLETED MAJOR PROJECTS